jakeiser/jakeiser.github.io/ntexegesis.md

 ### Course Description

 This course<!--excerpt.start-->offers a practical introduction to classical and contemporary methods of interpreting the New Testament.
 The course is divided into weekly modules, each of which focuses on a representative text from the Gospels, Acts, Epistles, or Revelation.
 These modules are futher subdivided into 50-minute workshops and two-hour discussion sections.
 The workshops involve practical exercises designed to acquaint students with key disciplines, tools, and methods for the study of the New Testament.
-Weekly exegetical reports provide a starting point for discussion of critical issues raised by the assigned text.
-With some exceptions, the texts follow the schedule of readings in the *Revised Common Lectionary.*<!--excerpt.end-->
+Weekly exegetical reports provide a starting point for discussion of critical issues raised by the assigned text<!--excerpt.end-->
+.
+With some exceptions, the texts follow the schedule of readings in the *Revised Common Lectionary.*

 ### Required Texts